contao/docs/docs/manual/form-generator/forms.en.md

 **Subject:** Here you enter the subject of the e-mail.

 **Data format:** Here you can define the format in which the form data will be sent.
-Transferred files are always attached as an attachment.
+Uploaded files are always sent as an attachment.

 | Data format | Declaration |
 | ----------- | ----------- |